ethereum/py-evm/docs/contributing.rst

 .. include:: /fragments/virtualenv_explainer.rst

-After we have activated our virtual environment, installing all dependencies that are needed to run, develop and test all code in this repository is as easy as:
+After we have activated our virtual environment, we need to install all dependencies that are needed to run, develop, and test.
+This is as easy as navigating to the py-evm directory and running:

 .. code:: sh

-    pip install -e .[dev]
+    pip install -e ".[dev]"

 Running the tests